drinking-code/openmoji-for-react/README.md

 1st place medal -> _1stPlaceMedal
 ```

+> **Note:** Some names may appear more than once in the Library (i.e. some emoji variations).
+Those duplicates are renamed to `DuplicatedName2`, `DuplicatedName3` etc.

 #### Via unicode

 You can use the unicode of the emoji to import it.
-Unicodes are listed also in
+Unicodes are also listed in
 the [Openmoji Library](https://openmoji.org/library/).
 All unicode names have the `U_` prefix in `react-openmoji`.

 ```jsx